 It is important to understand that this proposal isn't meant to be the final say on the legislation, said Nancy-Ann DeParle, director of the White House Office of Health Reform.

-But the White House also has signaled it would consider backing an effort to ram the bill through Congress using a procedure called reconciliation that would bypass the need for Republican support.
+The White House has signaled it will consider backing an effort to ram the bill through Congress using a procedure called reconciliation that would bypass the need for Republican support.

 Republicans said they expected the summit could be the first step in launching that process, which McConnell called legislative sleight-of-hand.
 But they think Democrats have lost support for the overhaul in Congress.

 House Democrats are farther away from securing the votes to pass a government healthcare bill today than they have ever been, said Eric Cantor, the No. 2 House Republican.

 Teams of about 20 congressional Democrats and 20 Republicans will participate in the summit, but Republicans complained it would not feature any governors.
 Negotiations for the summit have involved everything from the list of attendees to the shape of the table.

 The meeting will be broken into sections to discuss controlling costs, insurance reforms, deficit reduction and expanding coverage.